Companies That Buy Cars: The Complete Guide

 With recent concerns over air pollution and diesel cars, along with a slump in new car sales, these schemes have been heavily promoted by car manufacturers.
 Scrappage routes provided yet another option for those looking to sell their car.

 There are also companies that buy cars for scrap.
 If your car is nearly worthless, and you are looking to gain some cash quickly, these might provide the perfect solution for you.

-So if you want to sell your car, how can you know if you are selling it to the right type of company?
+So as you see, with so many different buyers out there, it is hardly surprising that sellers often feel confused!
+If you want to sell your car, how can you know if you are selling it to the right type of company?